 STEP 3: Receiving your Gold Card

 After your application has been approved, you will receive an e-mail notifying you to collect your Gold Card.
-Please bring your original passport and relevant documents to your selected location for picking up your Gold Card.
-If you can not to pick it up in person, you can ask a friend or agent.
-In that case, you need to provide them with a power of attorney form.
+Please bring your original passport and receipt to your selected location for picking up your Gold Card.
+You must physically be in Taiwan if you want someone to pick up your Gold Card for you.
+If you cannot pick up your Gold Card personally, you can have a friend or family member pick it up for you.
+That person will have to bring the following to pick up your card:

 - Please go to the “Download” area on the online application platform and print out the “Payment Electronic Receipt” and take the receipt and your original passport to the previously chosen National Immigration Agency Service Center to pick-up your card.